 It is by God’s mercy that we are forgiven, and even rewarded for the good we do.
 He gives his mercy to all who do his will, and reject their evil.

-He that hideth his sins, shall not prosper: but he that confesseth, and forsaketh them, shall have mercy.The Proverbs of Solomon, 28:13
+He that hideth his sins, shall not prosper: but he that confesseth, and forsaketh them, shall have mercy.The Proverbs of Solomon, Ch.
+28

-God resisteth the proud, and giveth grace to the humble.The Letter of James, 4:6
+God resisteth the proud, and giveth grace to the humble.The Letter of James, Ch.
+4

 If we forsake our sins, he will give us his mercy.
-But if we think that doing good can make up for sin, or make us worthy to escape punishment, this is pride.
+If we think that doing good can make up for sin, or make us worthy to escape punishment, this is the sin of pride.

-If he trust to his own righteousness, and commit iniquity, all his righteousnesses shall not be remembered; but for his iniquity that he hath committed, he shall die for it.The Prophecies of Ezekiel, 33:13
+If he trust to his own righteousness, and commit iniquity, all his righteousnesses shall not be remembered; but for his iniquity that he hath committed, he shall die for it.The Prophecies of Ezekiel, CH.
+33